CosAnca/nucleum/README.md

 yarn nucleum init
 ```

-This will create the default `src` directory and `nucleum.config.ja` file in your project directory.
+This will create the default `src` directory and `nucleum.config.js` file in your project directory.

 The `init` command also updates your `package.json` file to include `dev` and `build` scripts for Nucleum: